masgui/masgui/README.md

 ### MasGUI v1.2.0

 * Moved optional Settings to a seperate menu
-* Added a Saving a Loading Profile feature
+* Added a Saving and Loading Profile feature

 ### MasGUI v1.1.1